sarahleegaardpoulsen/22_Skam_Names/README.md

 ## How to get the data?
 ### Familieretshuset
 #### Website with approved first names in Denmark
-https://familieretshuset.dk/navne/navne/godkendte-fornavne
+The list of approved names for both boys and girls is obtained from the website listed below.
+We are able to share it in raw and edited format aslong as we state where we got the lists from.
+The uploded files are the original from the website. https://familieretshuset.dk/navne/navne/godkendte-fornavne

 ### Danmarks Statestik